warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 <script src="https://gist.github.com/warrenalphonso/4e6ce0b1bca5a58537a3b3082f3e2c13.js"></script>

+Explain how the ansatz is created with a circuit.
+Explain how the number of parameters stays constant, so we can explore an exponential space with constant parameters that need to be optimized.

 ### How *good* is this ansatz?
 - not sure if I can answer this in a meaningful way - I need to have an initial state be constant and then I need